Gayatri

 Gayatri (Sanskrit: गायत्री, IAST: Gāyatrī) is the personified form of the Gayatri Mantra, a popular hymn from Vedic texts.
 She is also known as Savitri, and holds the title of Vedamata ('mother of the Vedas').
-Gayatri is the manifestation of Saraswati and is often associated with Savitṛ, a solar deity in the Vedas, and her consort in the Puranas is the creator god Brahma.
+Gayatri is the manifestation of Saraswati and is often associated with Savitṛi, a solar deity in the Vedas, and her consort in the Puranas is the creator god Brahma.

 Gayatri is also an epithet for the various goddesses and she is also identified as "Supreme pure consciousness".

 Origin

 Gayatri was the name initially applied to a metre of the Rig Veda consisting of 24 syllables.
 In particular, it refers to the Gayatri Mantra and the Goddess Gāyatrī as that mantra personified.
 The Gayatri mantra composed in this triplet form is the most famous.
-Most of the scholars identify Gayatri as the feminine form of Gayatra, another name of the Vedic Solar god which is also one of the synonyms of Savitri and Savitṛ.
+Most of the scholars identify Gayatri as the feminine form of Gayatra, another name of the Vedic Solar god which is also one of the synonyms of Savitri andSavitṛi.

+Scholar Dominik Haas argues that the goddess Savitri, as the embodiment of the Gayatri Mantra, is rooted in the post-Vedic period.
+First, with the Jaiminiya Upanishad Brahmana as a female counterpart to Savitr who the mantra extolls, although he argues this is a weak deification and better understood as simply a quality.
+Second, with the Gopatha Brahmana, in which Savitr and Savitri become the parents of the Vedic student inducted with the upanayana, and Savitri is declared the mother of the Vedas who students ought to worship.
+The Savitri Upanishad includes a prayer to her as a goddess.
+Then with the Mahanarayana Upanishad, she is extolled, explicitly linked with the Gayatri Mantra, and extolled as the same goddess as Saraswati; Haas suggests that prior evocations of her were ambiguous on whether they truly meant the mantra or rather the Gayatri meter, and this was the first unambiguous evocation of her as this mantra, as well as of this mantra as the mother of the Vedas.
+The exaltation of the Gayatri Mantra, which emerged as the Vedas fell out of focus, only escalated the prominence of this goddess, with the Mahabharata going so far as to declare the Vedas originated by coming out of her mouth.